assistER

 • Real-time test results and updates

-• Extensive functionality, including messaging
+• Extensive functionality, including messaging, appointment scheduling, and billing

 Limitations:

-• Complex interfaces
+• Extremely complex interfaces

 Medical Communications App

-Ease is a new app designed specifically for communicating with patients and their loved ones during medical visits.
+Ease is a new app designed for communicating with patients and their loved ones during medical visits.

 Features: